AI Tools (ChatGPT) FAQ

 Ask students to explain their process and reflect on their own learning.
 This could look like:

 You might consider assessing students on how much they have improved rather than on one instance of their performance, which traditional exams and final papers often do.
-This could mean awarding additional points to students who are able to articulate mistakes, why the mistake was made, and how and how they can avoid them in the future.
+This could mean awarding additional points for students who are able to articulate mistakes, why the mistake was made, and how they can avoid them in the future.

 Design assessments to make learning visible through connections: